Understanding Accumulation Weather Parameters: Rain, Snow, Sleet

 Precipitation Accumulation

-• Overview: We categorize precipitation into four types: rain, freezing rain, ice pellets, and snow.
-Accumulation data is updated frequently and is calculated differently for past, present, and future time frames to provide the most accurate forecasts.
+• Overview: Precipitation is categorized into four types: rain, freezing rain, ice pellets, and snow.
+Accumulation data is updated frequently and calculated differently for past, present, and future time frames to ensure the most accurate forecasts.

-• Calculation: Accumulation is measured hourly, with past data derived from observations and future forecasts from predictive models.
-Each precipitation type is accumulated separately to ensure clarity and accuracy in forecasts.
+• Calculation: Accumulation is measured hourly.
+Past data is derived from observations, while present and future forecasts come from predictive models.
+Each precipitation type is accumulated separately to maintain clarity and accuracy in forecasts.

 Snow Accumulation

-• Definition: Snow Accumulation refers exclusively to the amount of solid snow falling within a specific time frame.
-It does not include sleet, freezing rain, or ice pellets.
-Our approach is to ensure that users receive precise information, as different precipitation types have distinct safety implications and physical properties.
+Definition: Snow Accumulation refers specifically to the amount of solid snow falling within a specific time frame.
+It excludes sleet, freezing rain, and ice pellets, ensuring precise and actionable information.
+Different precipitation types have distinct safety implications and physical properties, which are vital for accurate data usage.

 Snow Depth